 Threats and conservation

 There are currently no land-based threats to Buller’s shearwaters.
 The breeding islands previously had feral pigs on Aorangi Island but these were eradicated in 1936.
 New introductions of mammalian predators are a potential risk, as are fires on these dry northern islands.
 At sea, oil spills are a major threat with the colony lying close to the shipping lane for the main oil terminal in New Zealand.
-The recent Rena oil spill resulted in the deaths of at least 156 Buller’s shearwaters that became coated in oil.
+The 2011 Rena oil spill resulted in the deaths of at least 156 Buller’s shearwaters that became coated in oil.
 Some Buller’s shearwaters are caught as by-catch during fishing operations.
 Harvesting of shoaling fish is also a threat to the shearwaters, as they regularly feed over fish shoals.
 The large fish drive small prey to the surface, which allows the shearwaters to access small fish and krill.

 Buller’s shearwaters breed from September to May with the single large (65 x 43 mm) white egg laid from late November to mid- December and hatching in January.
 The egg is laid in a lightly lined nest at the back of burrows that are 0.6-3.2 m long.
 Buller’s shearwaters are considered to be sensitive to human disturbance and as a result the breeding biology is still poorly known.
 Incubation takes about 51 days, and the chicks fledge in May, when about 100 days old.
 There is no information available on age of first breeding or annual breeding success rates.